A Gift in your Will to the Heart Research Institute provides important funds to develop research projects that would

 A gift in your Will can be included when you first make your Will, or added to your existing Will as a codicil (a short legal amendment).
 If you do not yet have a Will, we recommend you contact a solicitor about drawing one up.
 While some people draft their own Wills using kits purchased online or from a newsagency or post office, a solicitor will ensure all requirements are fulfilled so your Will is valid.

 Family comes first.
-It’s important your loved ones know about your desire to support the Heart Research Institute, so they can fulfil your wishes.
+It’s important your loved ones know about your desire to support the Heart Research Institute and Heart-First Science, so they can fulfil your wishes.
 If you are planning on leaving a gift in your Will, please make sure you talk to your family about your intentions.

 Types of gifts in Wills